ArangoDB v3.10 reached End of Life (EOL) and is no longer supported.

 Existing attributes are set to the provided attribute values (excluding the

-attributes and the system-managed _rev
+immutable _id and _key attributes and the system-managed _rev attribute).

-The operation leaves other existing attributes not specified in document
+The operation leaves other existing attributes not specified in document untouched.

-This distinguishes the UPDATE
+This distinguishes the UPDATE from the REPLACE operation, which affects all

 attributes of the stored document and not only the attributes you specify in the